Photography & Filming Policy

 Any person observed taking pictures of an Authority safety-sensitive area, as designated by the Authority, or an area not accessible to the general public, will be directed to stop taking pictures and will be subject to additional law enforcement action as appropriate.

-Any person wishing to take pictures for any type of commercial purpose or use, (e.g., movies, commercials, trade publications, etc.) must first obtain a permit from the DRPA Corporate Communications Department (see request form and procedure below).
+Any person wishing to take pictures for any type of commercial purpose or use, (e.g., movies, commercials, trade publications, etc.) must first obtain a permit from the DRPA.
+For procedure and request form, please click the link below.

 Film and Commercial Photography Request Form & Procedure